tlswlsdntks/JavaScript-ES5/README.md

-* functional programming common code related to work
+* i'm working on the common code related to work